craftlab logo

 Legalization

 The proliferation of cannabis-infused beverages rests on the decriminalization of cannabis.
-While the industry has thus far been able to operate within the strange, often esoteric laws regarding production, marketing, and sale of its products, growth has been severely inhibited by state and federal laws.
+While the industry has thus far been able to operate within the strange, often esoteric laws regarding the production, marketing, and sale of its products, growth has been severely inhibited by state and federal laws.
 All business functions are more complicated in this industry, from fundraising to logistics, since laws vary so much state by state.

 The projections we’ve shared about the growth in popularity of cannabis-infused beverages are based on the current legal status of marijuana and the public support for legalization.
-In states where recreational marijuana use is legal, we’ve seen growing interest for these cannabis-infused beverages.
+In states where recreational marijuana use is legal, we’ve seen growing interest in these cannabis-infused beverages.

 A Wellness Option?